NatasaMiric/pp3-tic-tac-toe/README.md

 * [CI Python Linter](https://pep8ci.herokuapp.com/)

-Due to the PEP8 being down, I used Code Institute's Python Linter that confirmed that there are no errors.
+Due to the PEP8 being down, I used Code Institute's Python Linter which confirmed that there are no errors.

 [PEP8CI](docs/screenshots/pep8.png)